Going Bush

 J1772 Charge Point.

-The last piece of the Lightweight EV puzzle, where to mount the charge recepticle?
+The last piece of the Lightweight EV puzzle, where to mount the charge receptacle?
 As discussed earlier there is no external petrol filler because of the underseat fuel tank caps.
 Because of the rarity of the vehicle I am reluctant to cut holes in the bodywork or grille.
 I had thought of buying a spare grille from UK but would not want to cut a hole in that either.
-Locations suggested were behind front bumper, in the rear guard tool box, in the rear crossamember inplace of the trailer socket, and in the front wing mounted Antenna box !!
+Locations suggested were behind front bumper, in the rear guard tool box, in the rear cross member inplace of the trailer socket, and in the front wing mounted Antenna box !!

-Ultimately I decided the Wing box option was the most conveniant, I modified the box to accept the J1772 socket and drilled a hole for a cable gland, since this is 240V A/C Mains cabling & will never be 'live' whilst vehicle is in operation it does not need to be in orange conduit, will be painted green to look like Military antenna wiring.
+I decided the Wing box option was the most conveniant, I modified the box to accept the J1772 socket and drilled a hole for a cable gland, since this is 240V A/C Mains cabling & will never be 'live' whilst vehicle is in operation it does not need to be in orange conduit, will be painted green to look like Military antenna wiring.
 No holes needed to be drilled in the vehicle itself !!

 Project Completion

-Overall, What a bloody little ripper, after 4 months build, took it for a first test drive, and I got to say I was impressed.
-Its all I had hoped and more.
 Glad I kept the gearbox though, Taking off in 4th is a bit sluggish .
 Using both 2nd and 4th its just great.
 Got up to 118kmh on the flat, Best I ever got before with Internal Combustion Engine was 98kmh flat knacker.
 Taking aerodynamics of a brick into account Sitting about 90kmh is comfortable, before 80kmh was about as fast as you wanted to go.

 After a week of test driving it been too hot to do any meaningful range testing but after a 55km run of mixed conditions, some highway, some dirt & some around town I have 49% charge left.
 Extrapolating that I expect 100km is not going to be difficult, and more in the cooler weather.